adjust/ios_sdk/doc/web_views.md

 ### <a id="native-add">Add native adjust iOS SDK

-In oder to use adjust SDK in your web views, you need to add native adjust iOS SDK to your app.
-To install native iOS SDK of adjust, follow the `Basic integration` chapter of our [iOS SDK README][basic_integration].
+In oder to use adjust SDK in your web views, you need to add adjust's native iOS SDK to your app.
+To install adjust's native iOS SDK, follow the `Basic integration` chapter of our [iOS SDK README][basic_integration].

-### <a id="bridge-add">Add the AdjustBridge to your project
+### <a id="bridge-add">Add AdjustBridge to your project

 In Xcode's `Project Navigator` locate the `Supporting Files` group (or any other group of your choice).
 From Finder drag the `AdjustBridge` subdirectory into Xcode's `Supporting Files` group.